CarVac/MeleeConchRuleset/ruleset.md

 Any Half-Range Analog Inputs used to influence the Analog Stick Outputs must have a resolution of at least 128 digital readout levels over the Input range.

-If and only if the relation between the motion of an Analog Input's Actuator and the value it measures is nonlinear, the value must be linearized before being presented to the console as an Analog Output.
+If and only if the relation between the motion of an Analog Input's Actuator and the value it measures is nonlinear, the value must be linearized before being presented to the console as an Analog Stick Output.
 This linearization must be a static mapping.
 For example, a stick with its position read by a Hall Effect sensor must have linearization performed, while a linear potentiometer must *not* have linearization performed.